In uncertainty, be a vulnerable leader

 The Three Principles that Entrepreneurs Use to Control their Risk

-How do entrepreneurs manage risk?
-A persistent and widely shared belief is that entrepreneurs are risk seekers; that they like taking risk.
-Ask anyone in the street or in a classroom, and they will tell you, “An entrepreneur is someone who is courageous, who likes to take risks.”
+How do entrepreneurs deal with risk?
+A persistent and widely held belief is that entrepreneurs are risk-takers; that they like to take risks.
+Ask anyone on the street or in a classroom and they will tell you: “An entrepreneur is someone who is bold, who likes to take risks”.
 But nothing could be further from the truth.
 Entrepreneurs don’t like risk; no study has ever shown that.
-What studies show is that while entrepreneurs are willing to take risks, because they recognize that it is necessary, they try to control them.
-To do that, they use three principles that are at the core of the entrepreneurial theory called effectuation, proposed twenty years ago by Darden professor Saras Sarasvathy.
+What studies do show is that while entrepreneurs are willing to take risks because they recognize that they are necessary, they try to control them.
+To do this, they use three principles that are at the core of the entrepreneurial theory called effectuation, proposed twenty years ago by Darden professor Saras Sarasvathy.

 (more…)